jbzdarkid/witness-puzzles/README.md

 JavaScript implementation of the puzzles in The Witness

+If you want to see the product, head over to [witnesspuzzles.com](https://witnesspuzzles.com)

 # Table of Contents
 1. [Overview / Explanation of files](#Overview)
     1. [utilities.js](#utilitiesjs)